Cambridge Heath railway station

-Cambridge Heath is a railway station operated by London Overground in Bethnal Green, East London.
-The station is 1 mi 61 chain down the line from London Liverpool Street and is situated between Bethnal Green and London Fields on the Lea Valley lines to Cheshunt and Enfield Town.
-Its three-letter station code is CBH and it is in Travelcard zone 2.
+Cambridge Heath is a station on the Weaver line of the London Overground, located in Cambridge Heath, East London.
+The station is 1 mi 61 chain down the line from London Liverpool Street and is situated between Bethnal Green and London Fields on the Weaver line branch to Cheshunt and Enfield Town.
+Its three-letter station code is CBH and it is in London fare zone 2.

-The station is named after the Cambridge Heath area of Hackney across Hackney Road.

 History

 Great Eastern Railway 1872-1922

 The station was opened on 27 May 1872 by the Great Eastern Railway (GER) as part of a more direct route to Enfield Town which before opening was accessed via Angel Road station.
-When built the station, which is built on a viaduct, had two platforms and a station building on the east side.
-In 1894, with increasing traffic, the GER opened two additional tracks on the eastern side of the station, which are known as the Fast Lines today and allow longer distance trains to pass trains that stop at Cambridge Heath.
+The station was located on a viaduct, had two platforms and a station building on the Up (east) side.

-No platforms were ever built on these new lines.
-The 1872 station building was demolished and a new building to the east of the new tracks was built with the platforms accessed through a foot tunnel.
+In 1894, with increasing traffic, the GER opened two additional tracks on the eastern side, which are known as the Fast Lines today, to allow longer distance trains to bypass the station.
+No platforms were opened on these new lines.
+The 1872 station building was also demolished at that time, being replaced by a new building constructed beside the Fast Lines with access to platforms provided by means of a subway.

-During World War I the station was closed as a wartime economy measure from 22 May 1916 reopening on 5 May 1919.
+During World War I the station was closed as a wartime economy measure from 22 May 1916, and was subsequently reopened on 5 May 1919.

 London & North Eastern Railway (1923-1947)

-After the Railways Act 1921 the country's railways were grouped into four companies, with effect from 1 January 1923.
-At Hackney Downs the London & North Eastern Railway (LNER) took over operations of the GER services.
-The semaphore signalling was replaced by single searchlight signals which were able to display three-aspects (Green, Yellow or Red) through different a changeable lens arrangement, in 1935.
+After the Railways Act 1921, the country's railways were grouped into four companies, with effect from 1 January 1923.
+At Cambridge Heath, the London & North Eastern Railway (LNER) took over operations of the GER services.

+In 1935, the semaphore signalling was replaced by single searchlight signals which were able to display three aspects (Green, Yellow or Red) through different changeable lens arrangements.
 It was also in 1935 that electrification of the lines through Cambridge Heath was suggested, although many years were to pass before these plans came to fruition.